xonq/xonq.github.io/_pages/projects.md

 src="https://github.com/xonq/xonq.github.io/blob/master/assets/images/cloci.png?raw=true"
 title="Co-occurrence Locus and Orthologous Cluster Identifier" style="width:325px"/></a>
-CLOCI introduces a paradigm-shift in genome-guided drug discovery by detecting clusters of colocalized and coordinately functioning genes, or gene clusters, that underly the synthesis of microbial natural products.
+CLOCI introduces a paradigm-shift in genome-guided drug discovery by accurately detecting clusters of colocalized and coordinately functioning genes, or gene clusters, that underly the synthesis of microbial natural products.
 CLOCI performs the best in recovering reference biosynthetic gene clusters, with a <a